 In the afternoon, buses begin to assemble to take students home around 3:25 p.m.
-When all the buses have arrived, students are escorted to their busses at the front of the building.
-Busses are dismissed approximately 3:40 p.m.
+When all the buses have arrived, students are escorted to their buses at the front of the building.
+Buses are dismissed at approximately 3:40 p.m.

-Bus transfers may be issued to a student by the Main Office only upon written request from a parent/guardian.
-The written request must include the child's full name, date, the classroom teacher's name, child's destination, parent's full name, contact phone number (for questions or concerns) and signature.
+Bus transfers (bus passes) may be issued to a student by the Main Office only upon written request from a parent/guardian.
+The written request must include the child's full name, date, the classroom teacher's name, the child's destination, the parent's full name, contact phone number (for questions or concerns), and signature.
 Written requests must be received in the office prior to 3:00 p.m.
 No bus passes will be issued after 3:00 p.m.
-For morning pickup, the transfer request should be sent to school the day before the pickup is needed.
+For morning pickup, the transfer request should be sent to the school the day before the pickup is needed.
 Transfers may be rejected if the bus is at capacity.

-Any alternate transportation arrangements that are needed on a regular basis, for example: child care situations, be made with the Transportation Department Office at 657-2537.
+Any alternate transportation arrangements that are needed on a regular basis (ex. childcare situations) should be made with the Transportation Department Office at 845-657-2537.